-ENplus confirms that in 2020 the total production of certified pellets reached 12.3 million tons and predicts that the quantity for the current year will exceed 14 million tons, as derived from the data provided by producers to the European Council of the Pellet -EPC-.
-These record volumes are linked to the continued expansion of the scheme and the growing number of certified companies.
+Enplus confirms that in 2020 the total production of certified pellets reached 12.3 million tons and foresees that the amount for the current year exceeds 14 million tons, as derived from the data provided by the producers to the Eur OPEO of the Pellet -EPC-.
+These record volumes are linked to the continuous expansion of the scheme and the growing number of certified companies.

 A month ago, ENplus announced that there were more than 1,100 pellet producers and distributors with active certificates in 47 countries around the world.